spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 ### How to provision a D4A once you are allowed to

-Open a DM with @draupnir-main:example.com and if using an Element client send a message into this DM to finalise creating it.
+To provision a D4A, you need to start a chat with `@draupnir-main:example.com`.
 The bot will reject this invite and you will shortly get invited to the Draupnir control room for your newly provisioned Draupnir.
 From here its just a normal Draupnir experience.

 Congratulations if you made it all the way here because you now have a fully working Draupnir for all deployment.